 Also be aware that you can over-exercise a dog.
 To learn more read “over-exercised dog symptoms“.

 Here are the best ways to give your dog a good workout and how to tire out a dog quickly.

 If your dog loves water swimming is a strenuous activity and an excellent way to tire a dog quickly.
 Ten minutes of swimming is equivalent to an hour-long walk.
 If they are not a confident swimmer ensure you put a lifejacket on them and supervise them while in the water.
-Swimming is also a low weight bearing exercise.
+Swimming is also a low weight-bearing exercise.
 This means it doesn’t put the stress on your dog’s bone and joints.
 It also requires strength for your dog to push their limbs through the water.
 This makes it an excellent exercise for building and conditioning muscles.

 If you don’t access to a pool, river or the sea there are many canine hydrotherapy centers around that can provide swimming facilities for your dog.

 A flirt pole is like a big cat tickler with a stick, rope and a lure or toy attached to the end.
 Move the lure around in circles or in all directions along the ground and your dog will chase it.
 Works with the dog’s natural prey instinct so will provide plenty of mental stimulation too.
 It important that this is a controlled game.
 You must teach your dog to release the lure when they catch it.
 For a full guide to flirt pole exercise for dogs see here.

 A Jolly Ball is a nearly indestructible ball for dogs that they push and chase around.
 They come in a variety of sizes, styles and are also available with a handle or rope attached for tug of war.
 Check out the video to see what great exercise and fun they are for dogs.

 Add resistance to your dog’s workouts.
 This can be achieved in a number of ways